 How to Prune Raspberry Canes

 For decades, I’ve always pruned raspberry canes in the fall.
-A few years ago, I heard that it can be better to wait until late winter/early spring because if the canes still have leaves in the fall when you are hoping to prune them, those leaves are still producing “food” for the plants’ roots; in that case, they should be left alone.
+A few years ago, I heard that it can be better to wait until late winter/early spring.
+Why?
+If the canes still have leaves in the fall, those leaves are still producing “food” for the plants’ roots.
+In that case, they should be left alone.
 Maybe that’s why I was waiting till now to prune them, although I honestly haven’t decided if it makes much of a difference.

 OK, so let’s get right to it… Oh, and remember that you can click on any of the photos to view a much larger, and more detailed, image.